 It wasn't that long ago that if a horse broke a leg, euthanasia was the only course of action.
 Breaks are most commonly heard of in race horses, but riding horses, and even backyard "pasture ornaments" who do nothing but loaf around the field can break a bone in their leg.
 All it takes is one miss-step or slip.
 While euthanasia is often still the only option, advances in veterinary technologies and techniques mean some horses can be saved, and may even be able to return to their work in some capacity.

-If you break a leg, it may mean, in the worst of cases, surgery to place pins to hold the bones, a cast and weeks or months of allowing the bone to heal.
+If you break a leg, it may mean, in the worst of cases, surgery to place pins to hold the bones, a cast and weeks or months of allowing the bone to heal followed by physiotherapy.
 Our bodies are relatively light compared to a horse's and our leg bones are larger in ratio to a horse's.
-We also know that we must stay off of the injured leg so that the bones mend properly without stressing or damaging the healing bone.
+We also know that we must stay off of the injured leg so that the fracture mends properly without stressing or damaging the healing bone.
 Most people, no matter how complicated their fracture, will probably survive their fracture unless there is some sort of unusual complication.

 Difficult Bones to Fix

 Horses, however, have heavy bodies and light leg bones.
 This is the way we've developed many breeds, especially Thoroughbreds.
 When bones break, it often means they shatter.
 And it's almost impossible to reconstruct the fractured leg.